fadhli00/MITTR/Phase 2: Privilege Escalation/Unquoted Service Path/README.md

     NOT User="NT AUTHORITY\\SYSTEM"

 **Why this works**
-- Standard users writing executables to `Program Files` is abnormal
+- C:\Users\Public is expected to be writable by standard users.
 - File names align with known unquoted path breakpoints

 ---